IgniteUI/igniteui-docfx/en/components/grids_templates/collapsible_column_groups.md

 <img src="../../images/general/collapsed_indicator.png" style="width: 400px; height: 130px"/>

-Also if you need to change the default expand/collapse indicator we introduce you two easy way to do it.
+Also if you need to change the default expand/collapse indicator we introduce you two easy ways to do it.
 ##### By input property

 You can define custom expand/collapse template and provide it to each of the collapsible column groups using **collapsibleIndicatorTemplate** input property.
 Check the markup below: